 Conclusion

 TDS is an essential factor in the water quality of drinking water.
-It is an indicator of whether the water is too turbid or lacks the essential minerals needed by the body.
-An elevated total dissolved concentration (TDS) level does not mean that the water becomes a health hazard.
-But, this doesn't mean the water may have aesthetic problems or cause nuisance problems.
+It indicates whether the water is too turbid or lacks the essential minerals the body needs.
+An elevated total dissolved concentration (TDS) level does not mean the water becomes a health hazard.
+But this doesn't mean the water may have aesthetic problems or cause nuisance problems.

-To conclude, ensuring that your drinking water quality is clean, safe, and reliable should be a basic standard.
-Through TDS, as well as other factors, we are able to determine whether or not our water source is fit for day-to-day consumption.
+To conclude, ensuring drinking water quality is clean, safe, and reliable should be a basic standard.
+TDS, among other factors, can determine whether or not our water source is fit for daily consumption.